 Lincoln fought the most vicious war we have ever had to ban slavery, and the Emancipation Proclamation formally ended it on January 1, 1863.
 More black and white “boys” died in that war than all other wars put together we have fought to date.
 Even Abraham Lincoln had to die for his belief that all men are created equal.
 But the rest of the world, Africa, North Korea, Asia, especially Southeast Asia, and India, still don’ t believe that.
 They are hotbeds of modern slavery.
 The estimates are at least 40,000,000 people are in some form of slavery today.
 Traditional history dates North American slavery back to 400 years ago when the first slaves were brought to Jamestown, but actually, it was as early as 1526.
 The Spanish had an outpost in what is now South Carolina, where they had slaves, and also around St. Augustine in Spanish Florida.

-4.5% of black males are incarcerated compared to 1.8% latino males and 0.7% white males.
-These are disproportionate numbers, especially when one takes into consideration that blacks are only 12% and hispanics 17% of the population.
+4.5% of black males are incarcerated compared to 1.8% Latino males and 0.7% white males.
+These are disproportionate numbers, especially when one takes into consideration that blacks are only 13% and Hispanics 17% of the population.
 You could blame that in part on racial profiling, but the murder rates you can’t.
 Blacks are responsible for 81% of the white American killings, but black on black murders is even higher 89.3%.
+These numbers need to change.

 Something has happened to black society over the last few decades.
 Single mother parenting was rare; the divorce rate was lower.
 High school graduation rates were higher, and dropout rates were lower.
 Something happened to damage the black family and with it black society.
 Daniel Patrick Moynihan came out with a report in 1965 in which he details the reasons for the destruction of the black family structure.
 He pointed to the theft of the manhood of the black male by forcing the black family into a matriarchal structure.
 Contributing factors were increasing school dropout rates making the black man less competitive in the job market, a higher illegitimacy rate, a higher crime rate, and broken homes; what he concluded was “a tangle of pathology.”
 Black men could father children with no responsibility.
 Post civil war, black families were a much stronger family unit than what happened post World War II.
 Welfare did its share to weaken the family unit further.
 Welfare allowed men to come and go without guilt.
 I am not discounting the Jim Crow Laws that factors in the institutionalization of segregation.
 But Dr. Martin Luther King Jr., President Truman and Johnson, did effectively neutralize them.
 So why aren’t things better?